aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 This program deletes all the files and database records produced by the imaging pipeline for a given set of imaging uploads that have the same `TarchiveID` in table `mri_upload`.
-The script will issue an error message and exit if multiple upload IDs are passed on the command line and they do not all have the same `TarchiveID` or if one of the upload ID does not exist.
+The script will issue an error message and exit if multiple upload IDs are passed on the command line and they do not all have the same `TarchiveID` (which can be `NULL`) or if one of the upload ID does not exist.
 The script will remove the records associated to the imaging upload whose IDs are passed on the command line from the following tables:
 `notification_spool`, `tarchive_series`, `tarchive_files`, `files_intermediary`, `parameter_file`
 `files`, `mri_violated_scans`, `mri_violations_log`, `MRICandidateErrors`, `mri_upload` and `tarchive`.
 In addition, entries in `mri_processing_protocol` and `mri_parameter_form` will be deleted if the switches